AV Blog 8: Paper Review: Efficient Universal Perception Encoder

 - Distillation into a lightweight variant: The full model is 72M params, which is reasonable but not edge-friendly.
 TinyViT-style distillation from this encoder into a smaller student could be worth doing.

-- Cross-benchmark evaluation: The paper focuses on [Benchmark A/B].
-Worth checking how the encoder holds up on Bench2Drive’s closed-loop eval, where sensor noise and distribution shift matter more.
+- Cross-benchmark evaluation: Worth checking how the encoder holds up on Bench2Drive’s closed-loop eval, where sensor noise and distribution shift matter more.
+Is this model resilient to augmentations or common driving scenarios?

 Don’t take my word for it — read their work.